Magomezawa Station: Platforms

-Adjacent stations

 History

 Magomezawa Station was opened on 27 December 1923, as Hōten Station (法典駅, Hōten-eki).
 It changed its name to its present name on 1 April 1924.
 The current station building dates from 1980.
 From 17 March 2012, station numbering was introduced on all Tobu lines, with Magomezawa Station becoming "TD-32".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 26,529 passengers daily.

 Surrounding area

 Magomezawa Station is located in a residential area.